stephengold/Minie/README.md

 For efficient and realistic simulation of Earth-like gravity (9.8 m/s) with the default margin (0.04 psu) and time step (0.0167 seconds), the psu should be 0.3 meters or larger.
-This puts a soft upper limit on the size (in psu) of dynamic bodies.
+This puts a soft lower limit on the dimensions (in psu) of dynamic bodies.

 Since Minie's debug visualization assumes that physics coordinates are equivalent to world coordinates, these recommendations could impact